pjc0247/Future.cs/README.md

 Make Async-Sync using Future.cs
 ----
-Introduce a trick for some platforms DAT prohibits network operations on main-thread.<br>note DAT it's just for a convience.
+Introduce a trick for some platforms DAT prohibits network operations on main-thread.<br>note DAT it's just for a convience. do not use this code for the production app.
 ```c#
 var ft = new Future<String>();